About the vaccine

 Rotavirus vaccines are recommended, and provided free (as of January 1st, 2012), to infants at the routine 2 month and 4 month immunization appointments.
 The vaccination series must be completed by 8 months.

 Rotavirus vaccines are very safe.
 It is much safer to get the vaccine than to get rotavirus gastroenteritis.
-Talk to your doctor, nurse or health provider about getting vaccinated.
+Talk to your doctor, nurse or health care provider about getting vaccinated.

 For more information about the vaccine, who should get it, the benefits and possible reactions, go to the Rotavirus Vaccine HealthLink BC File.